pockerman/qubit-notes/ai_eng/2025-04-29-Prompt-Engineering-Part-1.md

 Zero-shot means that the model sees no examples whilst few-shot means that the model gets to see a few examples before crafting its response.

-Thus zero-shot prompting relies exclusively on the capability of the model to parser the user and system prompts and generate a response.
+Thus zero-shot prompting relies exclusively on the capability of the model to parse the user and system prompts and generate a response.
 To a great extent this capability depends on the data used to train the model.

 In contrast, in few-shot learning, the model gets to see a few examples of what constitutes a right response.